Jack-Wong-dev/ios-loops-lab/README.md

     i += 1
 } while i <= 10
 ```
+In a while loop, the body is executed after the condition is true.
+However, in a repeat-while loop the body if executed before checking the condition.

+In this situation, the output will be the same.

 ***
 ## Question 16

 What's the difference between `break` and `continue`?
 Give an example that demonstrates their differences.

+ `break` stops the

 ***
 ## Question 17